syncfusion-content/wpf-docs/wpf/Color-Picker/Getting-Started.md

 3) Include the required namespace.

 {% tabs %}
 {% highlight C# %}

 using Syncfusion.Windows.Shared;

 {% endhighlight %}
 {% endtabs %}

-4) Create an instance of [ColorPicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker.html), and add it to the window.
+4) Create an instance of `ColorPicker`, and add it to the window.

 {% tabs %}
 {% highlight C# %}

 ColorPicker colorPicker = new ColorPicker();
 colorPicker.Width = 300;

-grid.Children.Add(colorPicker);
+colorPicker.Height=100;

 {% endhighlight %}
 {% endtabs %}

 ![ColorPicker Control](Getting-Started_images/ColorPicker_Dropdown.png)

 ## Select a Color

-Selecting solid color or gradient brush through WPF [ColorPicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker.html) can be done using [Color](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker~Color.html) and [Brush](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker~Brush.html) properties.
+We can select a solid color or gradient brush from a `ColorPicker` using the [Color](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker~Color.html) and [Brush](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker~Brush.html) properties.

-### Programmatically

-Here color can be picked programmatically by following the few steps below.

-#### Solid
+### Select Solid Color

-WPF [ColorPicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker.html) supports [SolidColorBrush](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.solidcolorbrush?view=netframework-4.8) as well as [Color](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.color?view=netframework-4.8) color selection.
+We can select the solid color by using the `Color` and `Brush` properties.

 {% tabs %}
 {% highlight xaml %}